ucsdlib/chronopolis-core/README.md

-chronopolis-Core
+Chronopolis-Core
 ================

 Hello.
-If you're just looking for documentation check out [chronopolis-doc](chronopolis-doc).
+If you're just looking for documentation check out [chronopolis-doc][1].

 The basic layout of the project is as follows: